ScrappieG/ScrappieG/README.md

-Computer Science Students at the University of Florida 🐊 Pursuing a career in data science
+Computer Science Students at the University of Florida 🐊<br>
+Pursuing a career in data science